 It’s not so much a tool or a rule, but an understanding.

-Shapes are very important in Photography.
-Triangles are in almost everything we see in one way or another, it’s just a case of distinguishing and knowing what to do with them.
+Shapes are essential in photography.
+Triangles are in almost everything we see in one way or another.
+It’s only a case of distinguishing and knowing what to do with them.

-Triangles make great compositional tools as they’re easy to make and manipulate, and are remarkably common.
+Triangles make great compositional tools.
+They’re easy to make and manipulate and are quite common.
 These are a great way to use the simplest and most basic photography compositions.

 You can even use them to make a photo feel more stable or unstable.

 If you take photos of people, you’re taking photos with eye lines.
 It’s important to understand the effect that eye lines have on how we view a photo.

 Eye-lines are the direction your subject’s eyes are pointed in.
 The negative space in front of the subject’s face is known as ‘lead room‘.